 Before we designed any buttons, sliders or dropdown menus, we worked with the NHL to help restructure the entire concept of the Bracket Challenge experience.
-We introduced the idea of Bracket Leagues: Groups which participants could create within the Bracket Challenge platform and into which they could invite friends, co-workers and hockey nemeses to compete for bragging rights.
+We introduced the idea of Bracket Leagues: Groups that participants could create within the Bracket Challenge platform to invite their friends, co-workers, and hockey nemeses to compete for bragging rights.

-Bracket Leagues didn’t just add an exciting new dimension to the overall experience.
-It also enabled the NHL to extend the engagement with fans.
-For the first time, they were able to open up the platform to traffic well before the end of the regular season.
-Fans could now register, onboard, set up their profile, set up their Bracket Leagues and invite other participants all before the post-season matchups were determined.
+Bracket Leagues didn’t just add an exciting new dimension to the overall experience, they also enabled the NHL to extend the engagement with fans.
+For the first time, the league was able to open up the platform to traffic well before the end of the regular season.
+Fans could now register, onboard, set up their profile, set up their Bracket Leagues and invite other participants all before the postseason matchups were determined.

-While the new mobile bracket product pushed our designers and front-end developers, our backend devs embraced the massive technical challenge that was the backend.
-The build for Bracket Challenge had to be optimized to reach scale in a matter of seconds, which allowed ETR to flex our AWS chops in exciting new ways.
+While the new mobile bracket product pushed our designers and front-end developers, our backend devs embraced their own massive technical challenge.
+The build for Bracket Challenge had to be optimized to reach scale in a matter of seconds, which allowed ETR to flex our AWS capabilities in exciting new ways.

 In addition, the Bracket Challenge experience required a complex, up-to-the-minute scoring engine that populated a real-time leaderboard showing the ranked status of every single bracket submitted.

 Finally, the whole system had to be engineered to dynamically respond to different phases of the Bracket Challenge.
 The interface and available functionality had to be responsive as the pre-playoff period gave way to the all-out sprint to complete brackets and then into scoring those brackets during the playoffs — all while making the whole experience feel familiar, fun, and consistent.